purpleidea/mgmt/README.md

         go get github.com/coreos/go-systemd/dbus
         go get github.com/coreos/go-systemd/util

+* stringer (required for building), available as a package on some platforms, otherwise via `go get`

+        go get golang.org/x/tools/cmd/stringer

 * pandoc (optional, for building a pdf of the documentation)
 * graphviz (optional, for building a visual representation of the graph)